 One elective course must be any CPSC course of three or more hours at the 200 level or above (CPSC 2xx), and the other three must be any CPSC course of three or more hours at the 300 level or above (CPSC 3xx).
 The course CPSC 498, if taken for three or more hours, can count as one of the CPSC 2xx courses but not as one of the CPSC 3xx courses.

-Because working in groups is an important aspect of software development that is highly valued both in industry and graduate school, we require that one of the CPSC 3xx courses be chosen, in consultation with your adviser, to provide the experience of working in groups to solve significant problems.
+Because working in groups is an important aspect of software development that is highly valued both in industry and graduate school, we require that one of the CPSC 2xx courses be chosen, in consultation with your adviser, to provide the experience of working in groups to solve significant problems.
 Such courses include CPSC 356 Database Design, and CPSC 375 Software Engineering.
+Additionally, to ensure breadth of experience, at least one of the CPSC 2xx or 3xx courses should be in the systems area, and one in the theory area.

 The Minor (7 department courses)